PnS2018/pns2018.github.com/session_03.md

 ---

 __Remark__: We encourage you to check out this fascinating review of Deep Learning.
-We also strongly encourage you to check out the author Jurgen Schmidhuber who is one of the founding fathers of DL.

 Instead of the term "deep", a term that might be more suitable is "hierarchical".
 However, modern (in last 2 years) deep learning models cannot simply be characterized by "hierarchical" anymore (e.g, Neural Turning Machine models).